marcusbirkeland/BlenderAutoRenderer/README.md

 ### Known issues

+- Flat objects with a large area are problematic with the default camera configuration.
 - Really large objects and objects that are really off center from origin don't produce good results.